JisangYou/DEND/ReadMe.md

 docstring은 모듈, 함수, 클래스 또는 메소드 정의의 첫 번째 명령문으로 발생하는 문자열 리터럴 이러한 docstring은 해당 객체 의 doc 특수 속성으로 변환됨
 Docstring convention - https://www.python.org/dev/peps/pep-0257/

+-
+CPU (Central Processing Unit)
+The CPU is the "brain" of the computer.
+Every process on your computer is eventually handled by your CPU.
+This includes calculations and also instructions for the other components of the compute.

+Memory (RAM)
+When your program runs, data gets temporarily stored in memory before getting sent to the CPU.
+Memory is ephemeral storage - when your computer shuts down, the data in the memory is lost.

+Storage (SSD or Magnetic Disk)
+Storage is used for keeping data over long periods of time.
+When a program runs, the CPU will direct the memory to temporarily load data from long-term storage.

+Network (LAN or the Internet)
+Network is the gateway for anything that you need that isn't stored on your computer.
+The network could connect to other computers in the same room (a Local Area Network) or to a computer on the other side of the world, connected over the internet.

+- The CPU is the brains of a computer.
+The CPU has a few different functions including directing other components of a computer as well as running mathematical calculations.
+The CPU can also store small amounts of data inside itself in what are called registers.
+These registers hold data that the CPU is working with at the moment.

+- usually organize the data in memory, so it's lined up and ready for immediate processing by the CPU.

+- Hadoop
+HDFS - Data Storage
+MAP REDUCE - Data Processing
+YARN - Resource Manager
+HADDOP COMMON - Utilities
+Pig - sql for map reduce
+hive - sql for map reduce
+spark(newer distributed data technologies)